adibaziz96/country_list/README.md

-# List of Country (runcloud.io)
+# List of Countries

-The Application is deployed in
+This Application is deployed from
 ### https://github.com/adibaziz96/country_list

 ## Prerequisites